osher/fxmgr/README.md

   - `reservedEmpty`
      - ids that should be free in the DB
-     - either to test 404, or to test entity creations.
+     - either to test 404, or to test entity creations
+     - are removed in the begining of the test, and at end of the test
   - `testData`
-     - entities that should be in the db for the test to work.
+     - entities that should be in the db for the test to work
-     - used to be read or to be updated.
+     - used to be read or to be updated
-     - created on setup and remove in the end.
+     - created on setup and removed at the end
   - `mustExist`
-     - entitis that must be in the DB, but are owned by the environment.
+     - entitis that must be in the DB, but are owned by the environment
-     - the state of these entries is not known to the fixture.
+     - the desired state of these entries is NOT known to the fixture
-     - does not try to set them up, nor to clean them up.
+     - does not try to set them up, nor to clean them up
      - instead - they are validated to be found on the db
   - `mustEql`
-     - entities that must be in the DB, but are owned by the environment.
+     - entities that must be in the DB, but are owned by the environment
-     - the state of these entries is known to the fixture.
+     - the desired state of these entries IS known to the fixture
-     - does not tyr to set them up
+     - does not try to set them up, nor to clean them up
      - they are validated against the desired state specified in the fixture